grame-cncm/faustdoc/src/manual/syntax.md

 <img src="img/environment.svg" class="mx-auto d-block">

-In the following example an `environment` construction is used to group together some constant definitions :
+In the following example an `environment` construction is used to group together some constant definitions:

 ```
 constant = environment {